SarikaChaudhary/Lab_Assignment/README.md

 # Lab_Assignment
-Python_problem: Fetching tweets from twitter account using tweepy API
-CV_problem: Image classification using Naive bayes
+Fetching tweets from twitter account using tweepy API and Image classification using Naive bayes